Sign in →

 This analysis targets single and multi-exon deletions/duplications; however, in some instances single exon resolution cannot be achieved due to isolated reduction in sequence coverage or inherent genomic complexity.
 Balanced structural rearrangements (such as translocations and inversions) may not be detected.

-This test is not designed to detect low levels of mosaicism or to differentiate between somatic and germline variants.
+This test is not designed to detect low levels of mosaicism or to differentiate between somatic mutations and germline variants.
 If there is a possibility that any detected variant is somatic, additional testing may be necessary to clarify the significance of results.

 For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.

-If the patient has had an allogeneic hematopoietic stem cell transplant or a recent blood transfusion, results may be inaccurate due to the presence of donor DNA.
-Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.
+If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukocyte reduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
+Call Mayo Clinic Laboratories for instructions regarding testing patients who have received a bone marrow transplant.

 Reclassification of Variants:

 Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
-The laboratory encourages healthcare providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
+The laboratory encourages healthcare professionals to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
 Due to broadening genetic knowledge, it is possible that the laboratory may discover new information of relevance to the patient.
 Should that occur, the laboratory may issue an amended report.

 Variant Evaluation: